NabilaHuda123/Nabila-Huda-Portfolio/Sentiment Analysis ASEAN Road Closure /README.md

 - Scraped from Tiktok and Youtube using Python and other extension such as Tapicker, Apify and YoutubAPI
 - Raw dataset : Raw_Dataset_from_Tiktok_and_Youtube_Comment_using_apify,_tapicker.csv

----

-👩‍💻 This project demonstrates my ability to apply NLP and visualization to real-world user feedback.
-Feedback and suggestions are welcome!